 After committee review agrees that a submittal meets the BORP requirements, the building is placed on the BORP list, the owner is sent verification, and the assigned inspectors are sent City authorization, forms, and placards.

 How do I keep my building on the BORP list?

-Annually, complete and submit a one-page form listing any changes in the building or inspectors that have been made over the past year.
+Complete and submit a biennial renewal form listing any changes in the building or inspectors that have been made over the past year.